superstes/hado-py3/ReadMe.rst

 4. Transparency
 ***************

-The functionality of the core should be logic and easily understandable and to troubleshoot.
+The functionality of the core should be logic and easy to understand and troubleshoot.

+Useful logs (*not to be confused with MANY logs*) and simple log-levels help finding and fixing problems faster!

+The current default values are written to /etc/hado so there's no need to read manpages or documentation just to find out which settings exist and what values are valid.

 ----